jamiehollern/eventbrite_api/README.txt

 You will also need to download the eventbrite php library from GitHub, https://github.com/eventbrite/eventbrite.php and unpack it in the sites/all/libraries folder.
 Rename the unpacked folder eventbrite.
 You should delete the examples folder in the eventbrite library.
+Remember that libraries are case sensitive, so ensure the file is named in lower case "eventbrite.php".

 Create a new account on eventbrite by clicking the signup link in the top right corner and following the steps.
 Next, get your API by clicking on your account